Joel-Milla/Fraud_Detection/README.md

 # Fraud Detection Project

-This project is part of a machine learning course focused on using logistic regression.
+This project is focused on using logistic regression, applying learnings from a machine learning course.
 It aims to develop a predictive model using a [Fraudulent Transaction](https://www.kaggle.com/datasets/ealaxi/paysim1) dataset, determining the probability of a transaction being fraudulent.
 The process involves training the model with a specific dataset and evaluating its performance on a separate test set.

 ## Features